As Meth Use Surges, First Responders Struggle To Help Those In Crisis

 That's how Kim ended up in jail, in a residential treatment program in San Francisco, part of the steady rise in people seeking help for meth addiction.
 Rehab admissions in San Francisco for meth are up 25% since 2015.

-The trend in rising stimulant use is nationwide: cocaine on the East Coast, meth on the West Coast, says Dr. Daniel Ciccarone, a professor of medicine and substance use researcher at UCSF.
+The trend in rising stimulant use is nationwide: cocaine on the East Coast, meth on the West Coast, says Dr. Daniel Ciccarone, a professor of medicine and substance use researcher at the University of California, San Francisco.

 "It is an epidemic wave that's coming, that's already here," he says.
 "But it hasn't fully reached our public consciousness."